The 7 best Freshdesk integration tools for 2026

 7. Exalate

 Exalate is a heavy-duty integration tool designed for complex, bi-directional syncing between different ticketing systems, like Freshdesk, Jira, Zendesk, and ServiceNow.
-It's built for those situations where a simple, native integration just won't cut it.
+It's built for those situations where a simple, native integration might not cover the scope.

 For example, if you need to sync tickets with an external partner's helpdesk while keeping tight control over what data is shared, Exalate is the tool for the job.
 It uses a decentralized approach, meaning each side can independently control what information they send and receive.